CrossTheRoadElec/Phoenix5-Documentation/source/ch18_CommonAPI.rst

 Detecting device resets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All Phoenix devices have a hasResetOccurred() routine that will return true if device reset has been detected since previous call.
+All Phoenix devices have a hasResetOccurred()/VI routine that will return true if device reset has been detected since previous call.

 Detecting this is useful for two reasons: